MicrosoftDocs/iis-docs/iis/manage/creating-websites/scenario-build-a-static-website-on-iis.md

 4. In the **Edit Anonymous Authentication Credentials** dialog box, select one of the following options:

     - If you want to configure a specific user account that IIS uses to access your site or application, select **Specific user**.
 Then click **Set** to open the **Set Credentials** dialog box, and enter a user name and password for the identity.
 Then click **OK**.
     - If you want IIS processes to run by using the account that is currently specified on the property page for the application pool, select **Application pool identity**.
+By default, this identity is the IUSR account.

+	    > [!IMPORTANT]
-By default, this identity is the IUSR account. (**Important**: If you use the IUSR account, you grant anonymous users all the internal network access associated with that account.)
+        > If you use the IUSR account, you grant anonymous users all the internal network access associated with that account.
 5. Click **OK** to close the **Edit Anonymous Authentication Credentials** dialog box.

 ### To configure anonymous authentication by using the command line